Aryamanz29/mg1/README.md

+I am editing the README file.
+Adding some more details about the project description
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Aryamanz29/mg1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.